RandomHashTags/destiny/Sources/Documentation.docc/Performance.md

 Unlocks blazingly fast routing.

 ### Performance Profiling
-To determine best data structures and techniques for optimal performance without sacrificing functionality.
+Destiny was heavily designed by utilizing `perf` and `nm` to determine best data structures and techniques for optimal performance and binary size without sacrificing functionality.

 ### Small Binary
 A small binary is an overall indication of how well a project is developed.
 Destiny is built in such a way to eliminate bloat and allow complete control over its underlying features which make maintaining, debugging, and deploying hassle-free.

+Swift [Package Traits](https://github.com/RandomHashTags/destiny/tree/main/Sources/Documentation.docc/PackageTraits.md) greatly help in this area.

 ### Swift 6 Language Mode
-The Swift 6 Language Mode enables compile time data race safety.
+Destiny uses the Swift 6 Language Mode by default, enabling compile time data race safety.

 ### Structs by default
-Structs have way better performance than classes, which is why they are the default even if they require more care when handling.
+Structs have way better performance characteristics than classes, which is why they are the default even if they require more care when handling.
 Destiny's structs are also designed to use as little memory as possible (optimally aligning types).

 ### Typed Throws
-Destiny utilizes typed throws to avoid heap allocations and reduced performance associated with regular, existential throws.
+Destiny utilizes typed throws to avoid heap allocations and reduced performance associated with regular, existential errors and throws.

 ### Unwrap Arithmetic Operators
 Where applicable, to reduce arithmetic overhead (Swift's default arithmetic safety features).